A HISTORY OF WINDSOR

 In the same book it is reported that there was a rumor of plague at Windsor in September 1606, but the townsfolk were quick to deny it.
 However, there was a record of the plague in Eton at this time although no details are given.

 During the plague of 1665 when there were ‘not enough people to bury the dead’, the cellar of a house in Eton was used as a temporary mortuary.
-The building is still standing and is now the Waterman’s Arms public house.
+The building standing above is now the Waterman’s Arms public house.

 In 1673 the first stagecoach service from Windsor to London began.